chr15m/pocketoperations.com/pages/pocket-operator-apps.md

-If you're looking for apps that play nicely with Pocket Operator devices you've come to the right place.
+If you're looking for apps that play nicely with pocket operator devices you've come to the right place.
 This is a small but growing collection of apps that specifically support the PO sync or data transfer protocols.
-This means these apps are designed to work directly with Pocket Operators and can do stuff like play music in time, or transfer patches to and from the PO-33 or PO-32 devices.
+This means these apps are designed to work directly with pocket operators and can do stuff like play music in time, or transfer patches to and from the PO-33 or PO-32 devices.

 ## iPhone: Korg SyncKontrol

-Korg's SyncKontrol app outputs a sync signal designed for their Volca device, but you can also use it to drive a Pocket Operator.
+Korg's SyncKontrol app outputs a sync signal designed for their Volca device, but you can also use it to drive a pocket operator.

 [![Korg SyncKontrol app](img/content/korg-synckontrol.png)](https://apps.apple.com/us/app/korg-synckontrol-for-monotribe/id438617344)